RenderKit/oidn/doc/api.md

 The created buffer is bound to the specified device (`device` argument).
 The specified number of bytes (`byteSize`) are allocated at buffer construction time and deallocated when the buffer is destroyed.
-The memory is by default allocated on the host and is accessible by both the host and the device.
+The memory is by default allocated as managed memory automatically migrated between host and device, if supported, or as pinned host memory otherwise.

 If this default buffer allocation is not suitable, a buffer can be created with a manually specified storage mode as well: